Richard Pryor At The Hollywood Bowl

 It wasn’t because he was standing on stage saying hateful things and calling it comedy.
 He faced that criticism because the call was coming from inside the house and white people once again refused to reckon with their own racist actions.

-1 thought on “Richard Pryor At The Hollywood Bowl”
+2 thoughts on “Richard Pryor At The Hollywood Bowl”

 Leave a Comment